1st Note

 RP220 vs Virtue

-The Virtue edges ahead in Beginner and Value.
+the Virtue is stronger in beginner support and value for money.
 The Virtue costs $100 less.
-Choose the Virtue if you prioritize beginner-friendly features.
+Choose the Virtue if beginner-friendly features matters most.

 Alesis Virtue →